muratk3n/thirdwave/en/tweets/2020/week26f.md

 ---

-Rebecca Long Bailey (shadow sec, tried to get Lab nomination herself but lost to Keir) asked to step down, for sharing an article?
+Rebecca Long Bailey (shadow sec, tried to get Lab nomination herself but lost to Keir) asked to step down, for sharing an "anti-semitic" article?

 ---